bertofurth/Seagate-Central-Tips/README.md

      usermod -d /Data/admin admin
      usermod -d /Data/admin2 admin2
      cp /etc/passwd /usr/config/backupconfig/etc/

+## ssh error "no matching key type found"
+When connecting to the Seagate Central using ssh from a modern unix system, an error message similar to the following may appear

+    Unable to negotiate with 192.168.1.50 port 22: no matching host key type found.
+Their offer: ssh-rsa,ssh-dss

+The "ssh-rsa" and "ssh-dsa" authentication keying systems which the Seagate Central uses have been deemed insecure due to the development of techniques that can be used to "break" these algorithms.

+That being said, if you are merely connecting to your own Seagate Central over your own trusted local network then it is possible to modify the configuration of your ssh client so that it allows the use of the "ssh-rsa" algorithm. this can be done by adding one of the following sets of configuration lines to your ~/.ssh/config file.
+Make sure to adjust the IP addresses used in the examples below to match your local network.
+You may need to create this ~/.ssh/config file if it does not already exist.

+### Allow access to any device on local private network using ssh-rsa

+    Host 192.168.*.* 10.*.*.*
+     HostKeyAlgorithms +ssh-rsa

+### Allow access just to host 192.168.1.50 using ssh-rsa

+    Host 192.168.1.50
+     HostKeyAlgorithms +ssh-rsa

+### Allow access to any remote device using ssh-rsa

+    HostKeyAlgorithms +ssh-rsa

 ## Other cross compiled tools
 I have installed the following useful tools that I haven't explicitly